mankth1993-pixel/tokenize.it-smart-contracts/docs/user_overview.md

 **Key differences from primary market contracts:**

-- **Primary market** (Crowdinvesting, PrivateOffer): Mints new tokens directly from the company to investors
+- **Primary market** (Crowdinvesting, PrivateOffer): Mints new tokens or transfers existing tokens directly from the company to investors
 - **Secondary market** (TokenSwap): Transfers existing tokens between investors

 **Use cases:**